Learning and Teaching Small Grant

 Submission process and assessment criteria

-Applications are now open!
-The deadline is Friday 25 November 2022 at 5pm (UK time).
+Applications opened on Monday 23 October.
+The deadline is Friday 24 November 2023 at 11.59pm (UK time).
 Applications must be made using the application form found at the bottom of this page.
 The application form, along with any additional documentation, such as CVs and letters from the HEI, should be submitted by email to: office@bisa.ac.uk

 Incomplete applications or applications arriving after the closing date will not be considered.